UCLALibrary/californica/app/assets/markdown/importer_guide.md

 ### IIIF Access URL

 The URL of a IIIF resource that can be used to view the image.
-Should be automatically populated by uploading to [bucketeer](https://bucketeer.library.ucla.edu/upload/csv)
+This is populated by processing the CSV via [bucketeer](https://bucketeer.library.ucla.edu/upload/csv)

 ### IIIF Range

-### Name.illuminator
+### Illuminator

-Also aaccepts: `Illuminator`
+Also aaccepts: `Name.illuminator`

 ### Illustrations note